metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 The top portion of the form in Metabase has some of the information you'll need, with buttons to make copying the information easy.

-**URL the IdP should redirect back to**
-This is called something different in each IdP.
+**URL the IdP should redirect back to:** this is called something different in each IdP.
 Okta calls it "Single Sign On URL," Auth0 calls it the "Application Callback URL," and OneLogin calls it the "ACS (Consumer) URL."
 This is the URL that your IdP should redirect users back to after they authenticate, and it needs to be the URL where Metabase is hosted, with `/auth/sso` at the end.

-**SAML attributes**
-Metabase will automatically log in users authenticated with your SAML identity provider, but in order to do so the SAML assertion _must_ contain attributes for each user's first name, last name, and email.
+**SAML attributes:** Metabase will automatically log in users authenticated with your SAML identity provider, but in order to do so the SAML assertion _must_ contain attributes for each user's first name, last name, and email.
 The assertion should look something like the following: